AP® Human Geography Exam Format

 Section I: Multiple Choice

 30-40% of the multiple-choice questions on the AP HUG exam will be based on stimulus material, such as map data, tables, graphs, charts, infographics, images, and/or landscapes.
 They will involve both quantitative and qualitative references, with each accounting for approximately equal proportions.
-AP HUG’s multiple-choice question categories in are weighted as follows:
+AP HUG’s multiple-choice question categories are weighted as follows:

 Skill Category Exam Weight